58. Express Appreciation

 Data point of the week

-Benefit 3: Gratitude reduces depression.
+3. Focusing on gratitude reduces depression.
 A meta-analysis of 62 studies on the link between gratitude and depression found:

 “a robust connection between higher levels of gratitude and lower levels of depression … The association provides a reason to explore further the effects of gratitude-focused interventions as a method to alleviate depression and to prevent the development of depression.”